The main policy of governments to counteract the illicit drug trafficking has been prohibition. Has it worked?

 Objective 5: Eliminate or reduce considerably and measurably "Money laundering related to illicit drugs".
 Result: It is estimated that each year the amount of money between 800 million and 2 trillion US dollars is whitening worldwide, representing 2% and 5% of the global GDP.
 Also that the world drug market reaches a volume between 426,000 and 652,000 million US dollars, of which more than half of the gross profits generated are channeled towards money laundering, managing to confiscate less than 1% of this money.

 It also reveals figures such as 3,940 people have been executed for drug crimes during the last decade, that one in five people in prison have been deprived of liberty for drug offenses, that only 17% of the crypto markets of drugs close by police intervention, that the war against drugs in Mexico, started in 2006, has left more than 150,000 and 32,000 people disappeared and that in Colombia the forced eradication from 2009 to 2016 caused the increase of 115% of coca crops in the country, proportional to the increase in social conflict and forced internal displacement.

 In general, what the results of the strategy proposed several decades ago, and condensed in the plan designed in 2009 at the UN, translate is that we are not on the right track.
 It seems that most of these policies have been counterproductive, increasing the numbers negatively.

-Therefore, governments should reevaluate what they want with the objectives set almost ten years ago, taking into account the reality of many countries and understanding the true logic of the chain of "substances under international control".
+Therefore, governments should reevaluate what they want with the objectives set almost ten years ago, taking IGNORE INTO account the reality of many countries and understanding the true logic of the chain of "substances under international control".
 All this to begin to improve the situation of the rights of the most marginalized and vulnerable people and communities in the world.